 Students, staff and faculty honoured at Faculty of Science Awards

-The Faculty of Science held its annual Dean’s Awards ceremony recently, recognizing the top 10 per cent of its students.
+The Faculty of Science hosted its annual Dean’s List and Awards Ceremony last month.
+The Dean’s List recognizes the top 10 percent of students.

-This year, 363 students made the Dean’s List — the largest number in the faculty’s history.
+This year, 356 students made the Dean’s List.

 Co-op Student of the Year

-Suhail Hassan received the Science Co-op Student of the Year Award.
-It recognizes a full-time undergraduate co-operative education student who has demonstrated exceptionality in all aspects of his or her academic program and work-term performance.
+Rafia Akter and Yaksh Haranwala received the Co-op Student of the Year award.
+It recognizes a co-op student who has demonstrated exceptionality in all aspects of their B.Sc academic program and work term performance.

 Distinguished Emerging Scholar

 This award is presented to individuals who have made significant contributions to teaching and research in the Faculty of Science before receiving tenure.
 Dr. Jane Stockmann and Dr. Michael Babechuk were this year’s recipients.